SuzanneOngCodes/Object-Orientated-Programming-UOA/README.md

 # Coursework for UOA
-This is a repository for OOP past work done, included a task management app simulation in C++
+This is a repository for OOP past work done, included a task management app simulation in C++.
+Run `make` to compile in `Terminal`